My journey in entrepreneurship has been anything but conventional.

 I was added to a small think tank that was made up of a couple product managers, UX designers, developers and data scientists.
-Our job collectively, was to vet new ideas and validate if they were actually a viable business, or a waste of time.
+Our job collectively, was to vet new ideas and validate if they were actually a viable business idea, or a waste of time.
 (The measurement of a good idea in this case meant that it would bring in 5 million dollars in annual revenue for the parent corporation.)

 Beyond our building & testing concepts for the organization, we were responsible for forging an innovation culture within the corporation at large.
-I was personally responsible for documenting our frameworks, then teaching others how to capture lightning in a bottle.
+I was personally responsible for documenting our frameworks, then teaching others exactly how to capture lightning in a bottle.

-Despite my expertise, I couldn’t bring myself to pull the trigger.
+I couldn’t bring myself to pull the trigger.

 I circled around my business concepts over and over – getting them to the point where I would be confident to ask for funding, diving in fully to the culture of startups… and then falling back away from the idea.
 There was SOMETHING about this whole process that didn’t sit well with me.